 And that’s it.
 You will see the performance of all your pages and other information that you might find useful in understanding the overall performance of your blog posts.

-I don’t check these details on my Google Analytics that much, I’m contented on seeing the number of users and page views and that’s it.
+I don’t check these details on my Google Analytics that much, I’m contented with seeing the number of users and page views and that’s it.

-Hopefully, this blog becomes an official side-hustle of mine in the future.
+Hopefully, this blog will become an official side hustle of mine in the future.